fortio/fortio/README.md

     	Json output to provided file or '-' for stdout (empty = no json output) -keepalive
-    	Keep connection alive (only for fast http 1.1) (default true) -logcaller
+    	Keep connection alive (only for fast http 1.1) (default true) -labels string
+    	Additional config data/labels to add to the resulting JSON, defaults to hostname -logcaller
     	Logs filename and line number of callers to log (default true) -loglevel value